 What Are The Wattage Requirements?

-This part might seem pretty straightforward: that larger generators will require more fuel compared to the smaller ones.
-If you get the 11 kilowatts (kW) generator and then use it to full capacity, it's definitely going to use less fuel compared to the 20 kW unit running at full capacity.
+This may appear to be a simple concept: larger generators use more fuel than smaller generators.
+If you purchase the 11 kilowatt (kW) generator and operate it to full capacity, it will undoubtedly use less fuel than the 20 kW machine running at full power.

 Also, if you're planning on powering high-wattage household appliances and a higher number of items, you'll also require way more fuel.
 For example, your electric water heater will need roughly 4,000 watts, while your WiFi and cable router will probably need only 40; the water heater will definitely need more fuel.
 Generally, the more items that need to run, the higher the wattage you need.